dpjdsa/CSMCC16-Asgnmt-T4/README.md

 Assignment Objective 4:
 Reads in the airport list, the passenger flight records and using the airport codes calculates nautical mile distance for each flight.
-A single threaded solution which creates a mapper for each file and a reducer for each unique word, each processed sequentially.
+A multi-threaded solution which creates a mapper for the file which then calculates the nautical mile distance using a number of mapper threads.

 To run:
 java Task_4.java <files>